BridgesUNCC/BridgesUNCC.github.io/_posts/2014-07-02-HelloWorld-Tutorial_part3.markdown

 ## Step 2: Changing the size of a vertex

-> This only requires further method calls on the same vertex to change its properties.
+> This only requires further method calls on the same vertex to access its properties and change its size.
 We should also go ahead and create another vertex to prepare for the next part of the tutorial.

 {% highlight java %}